IBM/watson-nao-robot/README.md

 ![](doc/source/images/conversation_agent_entities.png)

-In this conversation two system entities have been used namely `@sys-date` and `sys-number`.
+In this conversation two system entities have been used namely `@sys-date` and `@sys-number`.
 User has to `switch on` the button before using it.

 ![](doc/source/images/conversation_system_enities.png)